Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

       throw new Error(err);
     });

-    // check if item count is 0 for a specific item, if so delete the entry from the map const itemCount = await this.client.hget('cart:' + sessionId, item).catch((err) => {
+    // check if the item count is 0 for a specific item, if so delete the entry from the hashmap const itemCount = await this.client.hget('cart:' + sessionId, item).catch((err) => {
       throw new Error(err);
     });